Healthy Pulled Pork? That’s an oxymoron, right?

 We respect everyone’s choice when it comes to food, so we won’t push the perceived health benefits of our diet on you, but we will share the recipes we use to help us stay on track and still eat delicious food.

-This week’s meal was healthy Pulled Pork.
+This week’s meal was keto friendly Pulled Pork.

 Good Barbecue Takes Time